 45. Bites for breakfast

 Who doesn't love a great breakfast?
-In the Stevens Point Area you can find many places to find a delicious breakfast to start your day off just right.
-From The Wooden Chair to Father Fat's to The Landmark, there is plenty of options for a tasty bite to eat!
+In the Stevens Point Area, you can find many places to find a delicious breakfast to start your day off just right.
+From The Wooden Chair to Father Fat's to The Landmark, there are plenty of options for a tasty bite to eat!

 Looking for more?
 Try the best pancakes and french toast in the area or find the perfect spot for brunch.